openwisp/openwisp-radius/docs/source/user/api.rst

     /api/v1/batch/

 .. note::
-  This API endpoint allows to use the features described in :doc:`importing_users` and :doc:`generating_users`.
+  This API endpoint allows to use the features described in :doc:`/user/importing_users` and :doc:`/user/generating_users`.

 Responds only to **POST**, used to save a ``RadiusBatch`` instance.
 It returns the information of the batch operation and the list of the users generated.